junxit/us-congress-bills-114/metadata.md

 - 2016-05-23 — Placed on the Union Calendar, Calendar No. 454.
 - 2016-05-23 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 114-584.
 - 2016-05-23 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 114-584.
+- 2016-05-24 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.